L3cr0f/pma_course/Labs/Lab_19.md

 ZonesReInit
 ```

-In this case, the library has a total of 86 functions, let's see if now we get the last import:
+In this case, the library has a total of 86 functions, let's see if now we get the last import (some changes may have to be done, since this script is also used in other exercises):

 ```
-$ python3 Scripts/Labs/Lab_19/lab19_01_hashing_function.py Scripts/Labs/Lab_19/urlmon_exports.txt
+$ python3 Scripts/Labs/Lab_19/lab19_hashing_function.py Scripts/Labs/Lab_19/urlmon_exports.txt

 No occurrence found for hash 0xec0e4e8e!
 No occurrence found for hash 0xb8e579c1!